madjaqk/cyoa/README.md

 [C] Dive toward the shapes, screaming, "I'm coming, Vinnie!"
 [D] Pull your blaster out and point it at the shapes.
 "Bring Vinnie back now, or I start shooting!"
 [E] Something else

+_[A]_

+**You return to the table.
+"Lopez, you said that our ship could help fix things.
+What did you mean?"**

+**"Well, Richard would have to explain the science of it, but the idea is that we could reverse the omicron flow--bring everyone back--provided we had a powerful enough source of polarized discharge.
+I'm assuming your ship has an ion engine?"
+You nod.
+"Fantastic!
+How long would it take you to get set up, Richard?"**

+**"Maybe 12 hours to assemble the components," the scientist answers.
+"But there are still some...questions.
+If our value for the omicron mass is off, for instance, everything could, well...explode."**

+**"This is crazy," Xyxkyd says.
+"We don't even know that the rest of the crew is still alive, and you want to risk killing all of us?"**

+**"D--d--don't even know if they're alive?!"
+Lopez sputters.
+"But--what do you think _they_ are?" he sweeps his hand in the direction of the shapes.**

+**"I don't know," she answers.
+"Creatures from the pulsar?
+Time-displaced shadows?!
+A collective delusion?!!"**

+**"Ghosts," Rocksteady says.
+Everyone else at the table scowls, but Xyxkyd keeps going.**

+**"Yeah, sure, ghosts.
+Anything except all of our friends, sitting there, perfectly fine, waiting for you to be the big damn hero and _not_ have fucked everything up to start with!"**

+_Panda: >Slam fists on table.
+"SHUT.
+UP.
+I don't care how this happened, I don't care who's at fault, but I know that my best friend is depending on me, and by extension you.
+He saved my life and I'm not going to abandon him.
+Now I don't know if you superstitious morons have noticed but if you can get over the mild headache caused by looking at these... forms, they are TRYING TO COMMUNICATE WITH US."_

+**Well, that got their attention.
+"Communicate?
+No, that's not-- that's not--," Xyxkyd mutters.**

+**"See for yourself," you say, and bring them around to where you were standing before.
+It appears that whatever the shapes were writing, they've finished now; they seem to be standing still, watching all of you.**

+**Richard reacts immediately to the diagram.
+"That looks like an omicron particle, but it's 6-chiral, not 4--that would explain the variable waveforms we've seen, at least.
+And then, 192.7 is reasonable for the mass, a little outside current estimates, but plausible with this other structure..."**

+**Lopez immediately latches on.
+"This has to be proof they're OK, doesn't it?
+This has to be Dyrtle, giving you the data you need to pull off your plan."**

+**The rest of the crew seems hesitant.
+"What does this change?"
+Xyxkyd asks.
+"We're still in danger, aren't we?"**

+**Sandiego immediately shuts her down.
+"It means everyone else is still alive, and we have an obligation to get them back."
+She looks Lopez in the eyes.
+"I'm sorry, Commander.
+I didn't think it was actually possible..."**

+**Richard lays out what needs to be done.
+With the help of the engineers, he'll spend the next several hours retrofitting the particle detector to reverse the effects.
+About an hour before go time, you'll run your engines immediately outside the laboratory, creating enough ambient polarization to kickstart the process.
+"But don't have the engine on when we flip the switch," Richard tells you.
+"That could be...messy."**

+**"And we'll play some groovy tunes while you work!"
+Nicky says.**

+**"I'm not really sure that's necessary," Lopez says, but Nicky insists.**

+**You can't say the Rolling Stones music helps, necessarily, but it doesn't hurt.
+It's good to see the station's crew working together, acting like people who trust each other for once.
+You do your part, running your engine outside the lab for 45 minutes before re-docking and heading inside for the big moment.**

+**"All right, detector is powering on," Richard says.
+"Ready to initiate omicron flow reversal in 5, 4, 3, 2, 1--"**

+**There's a lot of noise and the lights flicker, add then suddenly the room is rather more crowded than before, as about a dozen bodies materialize then collapse to the floor.
+"Dyrtle!"
+Lopez shouts, and runs to an Altairi woman, helping her back to her feet.**

+**"Wait, this...this isn't right," she gasps.
+"We need...we need to--" The exertion is too much, and she collapses again, losing consciousness**

+**Klob-Galob gives her a one-over.
+"No obvious injuries, no signs of internal bleeding," they say.
+"Probably just an effect of the phasal shift.
+Help me get Dyrtle and the rest to the infirmary."**